MicrosoftDocs/well-architected/well-architected/security/networking.md

 -   **Public**.
 The workload is public facing if its application and other components are reachable from the public internet.
 The application is exposed with one or more public IP addresses and public DNS.

 -   **Private**.
 The workload is private if it can only be accessed through a private network such as VPN.
-It's exposed by one or more private IPs and potentially private DNS**.**
+It's exposed by one or more private IPs and potentially private DNS.

     In a private network, there's no line of sight from public internet to the workload.
 Technology choices for the gateway can be a load balancer or firewall.
 Those options can provide security assurances.